 HUD-subsidized housing is affordable housing that is owned and managed by nonprofit or for-profit developers and monitored by HUD.
-Some HUD-subsidized buildings also have an MOHCD capital subsidy, but the affordability restrictions of exclusively HUD-subsidized units expire when the HUD contract expires, and rents may be converted to market rate rents.
+Some HUDsubsidized buildings also have a MOHCD capital subsidy, but the affordability restrictions of exclusively HUD-subsidized units expire when the HUD contract expires, and rents may be converted to market rate rents.
 Projects that have opted out of HUD contracts, or have year-to-year or soon-to-expire contracts, are at high risk for loss of affordability.
 About 1,400 units of HUD subsidized housing fall into this high-risk category over the next 10 years.
-The City would need an estimated \$127 million to engage private owners in preservation deals to ensure permanent or long-term affordability for existing HUD-subsidized housing.
+The City would need an estimated \$133 million to engage private owners in preservation deals to ensure permanent or long-term affordability for existing HUD-subsidized housing.

-MOHCD's planned preservation efforts also include acquisition and rehabilitation of at-risk housing for households between 0-120% AMI through the Small Sites Program, which protects small to mid-size multifamily rental buildings through acquisition support.
-These efforts prevent the displacement of existing residents and loss of affordability from Ellis Act and owner move-in evictions.
-Funding sources that can be used for the Small Sites Program include 10% of Inclusionary and Jobs/Housing Linkage Fees, 25% of condominium conversion fees.
-40% of excess Educational Revenue Augmentation Fund (ERAF) allocated to MOHCD, the voter-approved 2019 General obligation bond, and the Housing Trust Fund.
-Additionally, the City makes below-market loans available for eligible projects through the Preservation and Seismic Safety (PASS) Program.
+MOHCD's planned preservation efforts also include acquisition and rehabilitation of at-risk housing for households between 0-120% AMI through the Small Sites Program, which protects small to mid-size multifamily rental buildings through acquisition which prevents the displacement of existing residents and loss of affordability from Ellis Act and owner move-in evictions.
+Funding sources that can be used for the Small Sites Program include 10% of Inclusionary and Jobs/Housing Linkage Fees, 25% of condominium conversion fees, 40% of excess Educational Revenue Augmentation Fund (ERAF) allocated to MOHCD, the voter-approved 2019 and 2024 General obligation bonds, and the Housing Trust Fund.
+Additionally, the City makes below-market loans available for eligible projects through the Preservation and Seismic Safety (PASS)

+Program.
 This program was appropriated with up to \$260 million when voters approved the modification of the 1990s-era Seismic Safety Loan Program in November 2016.
-The estimated need to continue the City's level of effort in for acquisition and rehabilitation of affordable units according to the draft 2023-2031 RHNA targets for the next cycle is approximately \$1.8 billion through FY2033.
-Preservation program needs for this period is approximately \$1.6 billion.